 Someone is harassing me across various functions on Facebook (photos, comments, private messages, etc.).
 Do I still need to report each instance separately?

+Right now the best way to ensure that Facebook investigates the abuse is to report each instance separately.
 If an account has been set up to impersonate you or if an entire Page, Group, or Event has been set up to harass you, you can report the whole account, Page, Group, or Event instead of each individual piece of content.

-Yes.
-Anyone can report abuse on Facebook to Facebook.
-There are some cases though, like name-calling and impersonation, where having the person being targeted report the content is helpful in providing additional context.
+Facebook says that there are some cases, though, like name-calling and impersonation, where having the person being targeted report the content is helpful in providing additional context.

 If you don’t have a Facebook account, you can report a violation of Facebook Terms with this form.
 You will be asked to indicate the type of abuse, which may include: